-- 5.11 In order for the Commission not to take, or to cease, enforcement actions, the remedies offered by the parties to a merger or proposed merger as Commitments should be able to eliminate or avoid the effect of substantially lessening competition in a relevant market that is, or is likely to be, brought about by the merger or proposed merger.
+- 5.11 In return for the Commission's agreement not to take, or to cease, enforcement actions, the remedies offered by the parties to a merger or proposed merger as commitments should be able to eliminate or avoid the effect of substantially lessening competition in a relevant market that is, or is likely to be, brought about by the merger or proposed merger.
 The Commission will consider accepting both structural and/or behavioural remedies. - 5.12 In general, structural remedies will be preferred by the Commission as they are more able to deal with the competition concerns identified at source, by re-establishing the structure of the market expected in the absence of the merger to restore the process of rivalry, and do not generally require ongoing monitoring activity.
 Behavioural remedies, on the other hand, are less likely to address competition concerns arising from a merger or a proposed merger as comprehensively as structural remedies, may result in distortions compared with a competitive market outcome, and are generally subject to the disadvantage of requiring ongoing monitoring and compliance activity. - 5.13 Structural remedies could include divestment of part of the merged business through the disposal of assets or shares.
 Typically this might involve an overlapping business.
 The Commission would require the disposal to be made within a specified time limit. - 5.14 In appropriate cases, behavioural remedies may be accepted where the Commission wishes to ensure that the merged entity does not behave in an anti-competitive way after the merger.
-For example, the parties may be required not to undertake a particular course of conduct made possible by the merger. - 5.15 Under Schedule 2 to the Ordinance, before accepting a Commitment, the Commission must give notice of the proposed Commitment in any manner it considers appropriate to those that are considered likely to be affected by the merger and the proposed Commitment, allow at least a period of 15 days for representations to be submitted, and consider any representations that are made to the Commission.
-As required by section 64 of the Ordinance, any Commitment accepted by the Commission will be made public in the register of Commitments required to be established and maintained by the Commission.
-The Commission may also under sections 61 and 62 of the Ordinance, subject to a similar publication requirement, withdraw its acceptance of a Commitment in specified circumstances, accept a variation of the Commitment or a new Commitment in substitution for it, or release any person from a Commitment.
-The procedural requirements for the acceptance, withdrawal of acceptance, variation and release of Commitments are provided in Schedule 2 to the Ordinance.
+For example, the parties may be required not to undertake a particular course of conduct made possible by the merger. - 5.15 Under Schedule 2 to the Ordinance, before accepting a commitment, the Commission must give notice of the proposed commitment in any manner it considers appropriate to those that are considered likely to be affected by the merger and the proposed commitment for making representations, and consider the representations received.
+As required by section 64 of the Ordinance, any commitment accepted by the Commission will be made public in the register of commitments required to be established and maintained by the Commission.
+The Commission may also under sections 61 and 62 of the Ordinance, subject to a similar publication requirement, withdraw its acceptance of a commitment in specified circumstances, accept a variation of the commitment or a new commitment in substitution for it, or release any person from a commitment.
+The procedural requirements for the acceptance, withdrawal of acceptance, variation and release of commitments are provided in Schedule 2 to the Ordinance.